just95/toml.dart/README.md

 ## Usage

-This package included three libraries for loading, decoding and encoding TOML documents, which are further described below.
+This package includes three libraries for loading, decoding and encoding TOML documents, which are further described below.

-If you want to use the both the encoder and decoder a single import suffices:
+If you want to use both the encoder and decoder, a single import suffices:

 ```dart
 import 'package:toml/toml.dart';
 ```